1 Week El Salvador Itinerary: A Travel Guide

 • When you arrive in El Tunco, the bus will drop you off at the main road leading into El Tunco.
 You will have to walk that road inside the town to find your hostel.
 Don’t worry, it’s not a very long walk.

-Main road in El Tunco, El Salvador
+Main road in El Tunco.
+Must add to your El Salvador itinerary.

 The main road in El Tunco